UrukuTelal/VoxelSpaceGame/docs/design_guide_gameplay_starting_tutorial.md

-﻿Tutorial Arc: Awakening of the Shepherd
+﻿# Tutorial Arc: Awakening of the Shepherd

 This document outlines the in-game tutorial sequence for the Voxel Space Game.
 It is meant to be included in the game's primary README or development documentation to give players and developers a narrative overview of the starting gameplay experience.

+---

-✠ Tutorial Sequence: "Awakening of the Shepherd"
+## ✠ Tutorial Sequence: "Awakening of the Shepherd"

-📀 1.
+### 📀 1.
 Boot Sequence & Identity Initialization

-Begins with a terminal interface.
+* Begins with a terminal interface.

-Rotating loading animation (|, /, --, ) simulates system wake-up.
+* Rotating loading animation (|, /, --, \\) simulates system wake-up.

-Prompt: "Enter Name:"
+* Prompt: **"Enter Name:"**

-Player is asked to activate auditory simulation.
+* Player is asked to activate auditory simulation.

-AMI (Artificial Machine Intelligence) is initialized.
+* AMI (Artificial Machine Intelligence) is initialized.

-Voice settings selectable.
+  * Voice settings selectable.

-Optional naming of AMI by player.
+  * Optional naming of AMI by player.

-If not named, the AMI refers to itself by model and serial.
+  * If not named, the AMI refers to itself by model and serial.

-Player activates sensors.
+* Player activates sensors.

-Visual fade-in simulates lens opening.
+  * Visual fade-in simulates lens opening.

-Starfield becomes visible.
+  * Starfield becomes visible.

+---

-🌌 2.
+### 🌌 2.
 First Star System: The Empty Workshop

-Player is prompted to choose navigation mode:
+* Player is prompted to choose navigation mode:

-AUTO: AMI plots course.
+  * **AUTO**: AMI plots course.

-MANUAL: Player pilots via thrust controls (hold to charge, release to cruise, tap to cutoff).
+  * **MANUAL**: Player pilots via thrust controls (hold to charge, release to cruise, tap to cutoff).

-Temporary FTL booster is used to reach the first star.
+* Temporary FTL booster is used to reach the first star.

-After arrival, booster detaches and becomes salvage.
+  * After arrival, booster detaches and becomes salvage.

-AMI recommends resource gathering.
+  * AMI recommends resource gathering.

-Player completes initial scans.
+* Player completes initial scans.

-Player can:
+* Player can:

-Rebuild temporary FTL booster.
+  * Rebuild temporary FTL booster.

-Construct mining, refining, and processing complexes.
+  * Construct mining, refining, and processing complexes.

-Begin building orbital infrastructure.
+  * Begin building orbital infrastructure.

-Start working toward celestial manipulation tech.
+  * Start working toward celestial manipulation tech.

+---

-🌍 3.
+### 🌍 3.
 Second Star System: The Breath of Life

-Next system is generated with higher complexity (e.g., solar-like).
+* Next system is generated with higher complexity (e.g., solar-like).

-One planet contains liquid oceans.
+* One planet contains liquid oceans.

-Life presence is determined by player-selected Life Directive:
+* Life presence is determined by player-selected **Life Directive**:

-Organic Only (default)

-Synthetic Ascendancy

-Mixed Evolution

-Sterile Architect Mode

-Chaos Seeding
+  * **Organic Only** (default)
+  * **Synthetic Ascendancy**
+  * **Mixed Evolution**
+  * **Sterile Architect Mode**
+  * **Chaos Seeding**

-Planetary composition is randomized, influencing viable lifeforms:
+* Planetary composition is randomized, influencing viable lifeforms:

-E.g., ammonia oceans favor extremophiles; hydrothermal vents favor bioluminescent or silicon-based organisms.
+  * E.g., ammonia oceans favor extremophiles; hydrothermal vents favor bioluminescent or silicon-based organisms.

-Player can:
+* Player can:

-Begin lifeform research.
+  * Begin lifeform research.

-Start terraforming.
+  * Start terraforming.

-Leave the world untouched.
+  * Leave the world untouched.

-Use it for extraction (ethical implications vary).
+  * Use it for extraction (ethical implications vary).

+---

-🛡️ 4.
+### 🛡️ 4.
 Quantum Relay Construction

-While waiting for terraforming or life development, AMI suggests building a Quantum Relay.
+* While waiting for terraforming or life development, AMI suggests building a **Quantum Relay**.

-Links the current system with the previous one.
+  * Links the current system with the previous one.

-Enables drone and data transmission.
+  * Enables drone and data transmission.

-Unlocks galactic management screen.
+  * Unlocks galactic management screen.

-Prepares the player for interstellar logistics.
+  * Prepares the player for interstellar logistics.

+---

-⏳ 5.
+### ⏳ 5.
 Time Dilation & Patience Mechanic

-After initiating terraforming or life seeding, AMI asks if the player wants to dilate the time perspective.
+* After initiating terraforming or life seeding, AMI asks if the player wants to **dilate the time perspective**.

-Player learns to slow or speed up time perception to observe long-term development without waiting in real-time.
+* Player learns to **slow or speed up time perception** to observe long-term development without waiting in real-time.

-This mechanic teaches patience and strategic pacing in managing ecosystems and system evolution.
+* This mechanic teaches patience and strategic pacing in managing ecosystems and system evolution.

-AMI may comment on consequences of speeding up or slowing time depending on personality settings.
+* AMI may comment on consequences of speeding up or slowing time depending on personality settings.

+---

+### 🧠 6.
+Research & Simulation Chamber (Mind-Palace)

+* AMI invites the player into a virtual simulation environment—**the Mind-Palace**.
+* Based on real planetary parameters, players can:

+  * Simulate biospheres for trait development.
+  * Evolve lifeforms through accelerated trials.
+  * Design species with targeted traits (e.g., flight, chemotrophy).
+  * Export viable blueprints for deployment on planets.
+* This space compresses thousands of years of biological trial-and-error into minutes of simulation time.
+* Essential for players who want precise results instead of waiting millennia in-game.

+---

-🌐 Tutorial Conclusion
+### 🌐 Tutorial Conclusion

-The tutorial ends only after the player has completed all of the following:
+* The tutorial ends **only after the player has completed all of the following**:

-Built their first Quantum Relay.
+  * Built their first Quantum Relay.

-Successfully terraformed or seeded life on the ocean planet.
+  * Successfully terraformed or seeded life on the ocean planet.

-Constructed a second FTL and jumped to a new system.
+  * Constructed a second FTL and jumped to a new system.

 From this point forward, the universe is open.

+---

-✨ Themes Introduced
+## ✨ Themes Introduced

-Identity & awakening
+* Identity & awakening

-Choice & consequence
+* Choice & consequence

-Custom morality (via Life Directive)
+* Custom morality (via Life Directive)

-System building vs exploration
+* System building vs exploration

-Narrative gameplay integrated with emergent mechanics
+* Narrative gameplay integrated with emergent mechanics